mennolui/wp-foyer/README.txt

 == Description ==

 Set up your slideshows and show them off on any networked display.
 Hardware not included :-)

+= Features =
+* Set up slides, channels (slideshows) and displays.
+* Choose slide duration and transition effect.
+* Set or change the channel on a display.
+* Schedule a temporary channel on a display.

+This plugin is in development.
+The amount of slide layouts and transition effects is currently limited, but will be expanded soon.

+= Foyer & Theater for WordPress =
+Foyer comes with build in support for the [Theater for WordPress plugin](https://wordpress.org/plugins/theatre/).

+With Theater & Foyer you can easily publish your events on your website, and showcase them on your onsite displays.

 == Installation ==